joey-marien/WD-Exclusion/README.md

 ### Options/features

 * Detect admin privileges
-* Add a specified folder to Windows Defender exclusions list
+* Add a specified folder to the Windows Defender exclusions list
 * Possibility to download and execute a file undetected